Portsmouth FC: Michael Eisner completes takeover of League One club

 The Pompey Supporters Trust previously owned 48.5% of the club's shares with the rest shared among 16 'presidents'.

-Eisner and his three sons, Breck, Eric and Anders, will make up the club's board along with Andy Redman, president of Tornante, and Portsmouth chief executive Mark Catlin.
+Eisner, whose net worth is estimated at $1 billion, and his three sons, Breck, Eric and Anders, will make up the club's board along with Andy Redman, president of Tornante, and Portsmouth chief executive Mark Catlin.

-Catlin will also continue as CEO on a new long-term contract having held the post for the past four years.
+Catlin will continue as CEO on a new long-term contract having held the post for the past four years.

-"We have come to know the Pompey community in recent months, and we are extremely impressed by their passion, dedication and love for their club," Eisner said.
+"We bought Portsmouth because we recognised that the fans are fantastic and we recognised that Portsmouth and Fratton Park are unique," Eisner told BBC South Today.

+"We also recognised that when we came here and met the people involved in this club, that we walked into a perfect situation."

 Portsmouth, who were promoted as League Two champions in May, begin the 2017-18 campaign under new manager Kenny Jackett at home against Rochdale on Saturday.

-Eisner, whose offer was approved by the PST and the majority of shareholders in May, takes control of a club who were on the brink of liquidation when placed in administration in 2013.
+Eisner, whose offer was approved by the PST and the majority of shareholders in May, takes control of a club who were on the verge of liquidation when placed in administration in 2013.

 The PST's stake helped the club recover from their financial struggles, but Eisner will remove their four representatives from the nine-member board.